dkchiem/drive-flasher/README.md

 # drive-flasher

-**drive-flasher** is a cli to flash an OS on a removable drive.
+**drive-flasher** is a cli to flash an OS onto a removable drive.
 It is designed to be simple to use on your mac.

 ## Installation